 Building evidence about the legal and societal questions raised by biometrics

-Through this research programme, Ada contributed to the evidence base surrounding the legal, ethical and societal questions associated with biometric technologies.
+Through this research programme, the Ada Lovelace Institute contributed to the evidence base surrounding the legal, ethical and societal questions associated with biometric technologies.
 Key findings include:

 - Our 2019 survey found that there was no widespread public support for the adoption and use of facial recognition, as public acceptability of this technology is highly dependent on context and purpose.
 In particular, a small majority (55%) wanted the UK Government to limit police use of the technology, and around three quarters of the public were uncomfortable with the use of facial recognition in commercial settings such as supermarkets or hiring processes.